Gabriel Elorde: Professional career

 Elorde floored Gomes in the second round with a right hook to the head.
 The Filipino challenger knocked down the 25-year-old Gomes again in the third and in the fifth, sending him over the ring's lower rope at the end of the round.
 In the next round, Gomes mounted a brief comeback, but at the start of the seventh, Elorde hammered him again, connecting with rights to the head followed by a left to the jaw that sent him down once more.
 Gomes got up but was floored again after receiving a combination of lefts and rights.
 He then met a series of combinations that led the referee Barney Ross to count him out.
 When Gomes recovered, he went to Elorde's corner and whispered: "It was a good fight".

-He defended the crown 10 times until June 15, 1967, where he lost a majority decision to Yoshiaki Numata of Japan.
+He defended the crown 10 times notably against Sergio Caprari, Terou Kosaka, Johnny Bizzaro, Kang-Il Suh & Love Allotey until June 15, 1967, where he lost a majority decision to Yoshiaki Numata of Japan.
 This made him the longest-reigning world junior lightweight champion ever (seven years and three months).

 Elorde also challenged lightweight Carlos Ortiz for his world title on two occasions.
 He was stopped both times by Ortiz in the 14th round.

 Elorde retired with a record of 88 wins (33 KOs), 27 losses and 2 draws.
 He is considered the greatest super featherweight champion of all time in WBC history.

-Outside the ring
+Other ventures

+Acting

+Elorde's successful career in boxing made him into a celebrity, leading him to appear in a number of film productions such as the 1961 autobiographical movie The Flash Elorde Story where he played as himself, and in the Fernando Poe, Jr. vehicles Kapag Buhay ang Inutang (1962) and Mano-mano (1964) where he starred alongside Dolphy.

 After his retirement, Elorde remained in the Philippines within the public eye.
 He was a prominent commercial endorser, especially for San Miguel Beer.
-In fact, his San Miguel Beer TV commercial (together with Bert Marcelo and Rico J. Puno), wherein he famously said the words ".... isang platitong mani" (one plate of peanuts), was recently named as the No.1 Filipino advertisement of all time.
+In fact, his San Miguel Beer TV commercial (together with Bert Marcelo and Rico J. Puno), wherein he famously said the words ".... isang platitong mani" (one plate of peanuts), during 1980's it was named as one of the top ten most renowned Filipino advertisement of all time.
 Another commercial showed him saying the popular line "Wag namang bara-bara, Bay."